DMFDML/iced_hand_tracking/README.md

 Step 1.
 Calibrate the scene.

 Make sure the cameras and VR headset are connected.
 Place the aruco marker on the headset to act as the datum point for the positioning data.
-From the top-level folder run.
+From the top-level folder run defining the camera ids as a comma seperated list.

 ```
-python calibrate\main.py
+python calibrate\main.py 1,2,3
 ```

 N.b.
 You may have to change the camera ids if one of the cameras is not selected.